transloadit/uppy/website/src/docs/companion.md

   - protocol - `http | https`
   - host(required) - your server host (e.g localhost:3020, mydomain.com)
-  - path - the server path to where the Uppy app is sitting (e.g if Uppy Companion is at `mydomain.com/uppy`, then the path would be `/uppy`).
+  - path - the server path to where the Uppy app is sitting (e.g if Companion is at `mydomain.com/uppy`, then the path would be `/uppy`).
-  - oauthDomain - if you have multiple instances of Uppy Companion with different (and perhaps dynamic) subdomains, you can set a master domain (e.g `sub1.mydomain.com`) to handle your oauth authentication for you.
+  - oauthDomain - if you have multiple instances of Companion with different (and perhaps dynamic) subdomains, you can set a master domain (e.g `sub1.mydomain.com`) to handle your oauth authentication for you.
 This would then redirect to the slave subdomain with the required credentials on completion.
   - validHosts - if you are setting a master `oauthDomain`, you need to set a list of valid hosts, so the master oauth handler can validate the host of the Uppy instance requesting the authentication.
-This is basically a list of valid domains running your Uppy Companion instances.
+This is basically a list of valid domains running your Companion instances.
 The list may also contain regex patterns. e.g `['sub2.mydomain.com', 'sub3.mydomain.com', '(\\w+).mydomain.com']`

 5. **sendSelfEndpoint(optional)** - This is basically the same as the `server.host + server.path` attributes.
 The major reason for this attribute is that, when set, it adds the value as the `i-am` header of every request response.

 6. **customProviders(optional)** - This option enables you to add custom providers along with the already supported providers.
 See [Adding Custom Providers](#Adding-Custom-Providers) for more information.

 7. **uploadUrls(optional)** - An array of URLs (full paths).
-If specified, Uppy Companion will only accept uploads to these URLs (useful when you want to make sure an Uppy Companion instance is only allowed to upload to your servers, for example).
+If specified, Companion will only accept uploads to these URLs (useful when you want to make sure an Companion instance is only allowed to upload to your servers, for example).

-8. **secret(required)** - A secret string which Uppy Companion uses to generate authorization tokens.
+8. **secret(required)** - A secret string which Companion uses to generate authorization tokens.

-9. **debug(optional)** - A boolean flag to tell Uppy Companion whether or not to log useful debug information while running.
+9. **debug(optional)** - A boolean flag to tell Companion whether or not to log useful debug information while running.

 ### S3 options